 Be aware that some locks are side filling, which, depending on your vessel can make holding the lines much harder than in a conventional top end filled lock.

-Most of the locks are hydraulically operated so this is a matter of pushing and holding down buttons.
-The control cabinets have panels with instructions on them.
+Most of the locks are hydraulically operated so this is a matter of pushing buttons.
+The control cabinets have panels with instructions on them, read them carefully!
 If you can’t get sluices to open to fill a lock it is almost certain that the bottom gates are fractionally open or the sluices are not completely down.
 In this case, go to the other end of the lock and press either the gate close button and or the sluices close button, then walk back and try again!

 Self service is slower than when the locks are manned because the sluices open in stages.
-You have to open the sluices and then wait two minutes to open them further.
-At some locks you may have to do this three times.
+At a few locks you have to open the sluices and then wait two minutes to open them further, but again, read the instructions carefully.